 She entered into the bonds of marriage with John Beal (1826- ? ), a native of Maryland.

-A dozen known children were born to this union -- Jonas "John" Beal, John "Jackson" Beal, Mary Beal, Emanuel "Manual" Beal, Emily Beal, Sarah Ellen McVicker, Margaret Catherine "Maggie" Porter, Frank Beals, Anna Evelyn Bruce, Rachel Beal, Isabelle Addis and Christina "Tina" Beal.
+A dozen known children were born to this union -- Jonas "John" Beal, John "Jackson" Beal, Mary Winebrenner, Emanuel "Manual" Beal, Emily Beal, Sarah Ellen McVicker, Margaret Catherine "Maggie" Porter, Frank Beals, Anna Evelyn Bruce, Rachel Dahl, Isabelle Addis and Christina "Tina" Beal.

 When the federal census enumeration was made in 1850, the Beals dwelled near Lydia's uncle John Adam Sturtz Jr. and aged grandparents in Southampton Township.